MRCollective/repave.psm1/readme.md

 }
 ```

-When you run it you must be in admin mode and after running there will be an `repave.log` file with the output and any warnings for further action (unless you ran the script from PowerShell ISE, in which case there is no transcript).
+When you run it you must be in admin mode and after running there will be an `repave.log` file with the output and a `todo.txt` file with items for further action (unless you ran the script from PowerShell ISE, in which case there is no `repave.log`).

 Functions
 ---------